tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In addition to authenticated cipher suites, completely anonymous Diffie-Hellman cipher suites exist to provide communications in which neither party is authenticated.
-This mode is vulnerable to main-in-the-middle attacks and is therefore unsafe for general use.
+This mode is vulnerable to man-in-the-middle attacks and is therefore unsafe for general use.
 These cipher suites MUST NOT be used by TLS implementations unless the application layer has specifically requested to allow anonymous key exchange.
 Anonymous key exchange may sometimes be acceptable, for